 If you're ready to make a bigger commitment, designate a wall (or part of one) as your chalkboard wall.
 Coat it with chalkboard paint, let it dry, and change up the decorations and drawings according to the season.
 Here, a hand-drawn fireplace and tree create a whimsical vignette.
 Then use putty or tape to affix Christmas lights, a stocking, and leaves in the "frame" to add a 3-D effect.
 The whole scene is completed with a cozy lounge area in front of the wall.

 Pineapple Christmas Tree

 For countertop or table holiday displays, the humble pineapple can make a big splash with a little spray paint magic.
 Spray a fresh pineapple festive colors, or go silver and gold for a more sophisticated look.
-If you’re feeling particularly crafty, you can even hang small ornaments from the leaves or tie a ribbon around the base.
+If you're feeling particularly crafty, you can even hang tiny ornaments from the leaves or tie a ribbon around the base.
 The painted pineapples will last four to five days, so save this alternative Christmas tree for just before the holiday.

 Photo and idea from Clouds of Colour.

 Felt Christmas Tree